Dear Jim - this is an excellent question.

 WaterCheck Test Kit

-This 85 parameter test offers a broad spectrum drinking water analysis including bacteria; metals; other inorganics; and volatile organics.
+This 85 parameter test offers a broad spectrum of drinking water analysis including bacteria; metals; other inorganics; and volatile organics.
 Comes complete with all test bottles and testing instructions.

 Return the sampling kit to National Testing Laboratories and they will send the results back to you (Shipping back to the lab not included in price.
 Next Day Air will be necessary for bacteria test to be done).